brittjavs/dear_creatures/README.md

 # dear_creatures
-This web application was created as my Rails Project for Flatiron School.
-It is a web application that allows users to create accounts, and log in.
-The user can browse through shelters and their needed items lists.
-They can submit donations of items or monetary funds through a form and see their past donations and updated shelter lists.
+This Rails web application was created for charitable animal lovers who would like to donate items or funding to animal shelters.

+## User Story
+A user can:
+* Create an account
+* Log in and out of their account.
+* Browse through a list of shelters
+* View a specific shelters needed item list
+* Sumbit a donation of items or funds through a form
+* View their past donations

-To run this application:
+To run this application, in the terminal:

 run ```git clone git@github.com:brittjavs/dear_creatures.git``` then ```cd dear_creatures``` run ```bundle install```